 - 2 cups oat flour (grind rolled outs in your food processor to make yourself)

 - 2 cups flour (we used whole wheat)

 - Optional: a dash of peppermint extract or a handful of mint leaves

 Preheat oven to 350º.

-Add the applesauce and eggs, pulse to combine.
+Add eggs and pulse to combine

 The dough will start out very sticky.
 Add flour as needed to get a workable texture.

 Roll out the dough to desired thickness, adding flour as necessary to keep dough workable.